Moeen Ali: Franchise cricket

-Wrist band controversy
+Wrist band issue

 Moeen Ali wore "Save Gaza" and "Free Palestine" wristbands in connection with the Gaza conflict during day 2 of the third Test match of the 2014 series against India.
 The ICC code bars players from "conveying messages which relate to political, religious or racial activities or causes".
 According to the ECB, Moeen's stance was "humanitarian, not political" and a spokesman stated that "the ECB do not believe he has committed any offence."

 Although Moeen had been cleared by the ECB to wear the bands, the decision was overruled by the match referee, David Boon.

 Charity work

 Ali is an Ambassador of StreetChance, a programme providing free weekly cricket coaching sessions in deprived areas in the UK, run by the Cricket Foundation and Barclays Spaces For Sports.
 In January 2015, he joined Orphans in Need, an international NGO, as a Global Brand Ambassador and carried the charity's logo on his bat.
-Speaking after his stint at the crease, Moeen Ali said, “I enjoy coming back to the community where I grew up playing tapeball cricket.
+Speaking after his stint at the crease, Moeen Ali said, "I enjoy coming back to the community where I grew up playing tapeball cricket.
 It keeps you grounded.
 I hope that, as an ambassador for the charity, I can pass on some useful advice and help inspire children like the ones here today involved in StreetChance.

-It's so important that schemes like StreetChance give young people the opportunity to play cricket and to learn key life skills, wherever they're from, whatever their background.”
+It's so important that schemes like StreetChance give young people the opportunity to play cricket and to learn key life skills, wherever they're from, whatever their background."

+Personal life

+Ali is married to Firoza Hossain.
+They have a daughter and a son.

 Honours, awards and nominations

 In January 2015, Ali was nominated for the Best at Sport award at the British Muslim Awards.

 Ali was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to cricket.

+In November 2024, Ali received Honorary Doctorate from Coventry University for his contribution to English cricket during a decade-long international career.